Big Crunch: Abandonment of the cosmological constant

 After Hubble's discovery was published, Einstein abandoned the cosmological constant.
 In their simplest form, the equations generated a model of the universe that expanded or contracted.
 Contradicting what was observed, hence the creation of the cosmological constant.
 After the confirmation that the universe was expanding, Einstein called his assumption that the universe was static his "biggest mistake".
 In 1931, Einstein visited Hubble to thank him for "providing the basis of modern cosmology".
 After this discovery, Einstein's and Newton's models of a contracting, yet static universe were dropped for the expanding universe model.

 Cyclic universes

+Spacetime diagram of a matter dominated big crunch universe in proper distance coordinates.

 A hypothesis called "Big Bounce" proposes that the universe could collapse to the state where it began and then initiate another Big Bang, so in this way, the universe would last forever but would pass through phases of expansion (Big Bang) and contraction (Big Crunch).
 This means that there may be a universe in a state of constant Big Bangs and Big Crunches.

 Cyclic universes were briefly considered by Albert Einstein in 1931.
 He hypothesized that there was a universe before the Big Bang, which ended in a Big Crunch, which could create a Big Bang as a reaction.
 Our universe could be in a cycle of expansion and contraction, a cycle possibly going on infinitely.